nnqt/AI-powered-Email-centric-Communication/.copilot/CURRENT_STATE.md

     - Send email via Gmail API (`users.messages.send`), ensuring sent emails are reflected in MongoDB and in Gmail.
   - Extend frontend UI for read state, labels, and a basic composer.

-- **FR-07  Thread Summarization (Next Priority)**
+- **FR-08 – Smart Reply Suggestions (Next Priority)**

-  - Finalize contracts between backend and `apps/ai-service` for `/summarize`.
+  - Finalize `POST /suggest-reply` endpoint in AI service.
-  - Implement backend integration to call the AI service after sync and store summaries in MongoDB (linked to `Thread`).
+  - Implement backend integration to call the AI service and return reply options.
-  - Surface summaries in the inbox/timeline responses and display them in the frontend thread view.
+  - Add UI component in thread detail/composer to display and select suggested replies.